 The International Birnstiel Award targets doctoral students at an advanced stage of their PhD research, ideally with outstanding publications.
 Nominations of recently graduated students will also be accepted, provided that they graduated after 30 June 2019 (submission deadline of the previous year).
-The awardees will present their thesis work at the 25th Vienna BioCenter PhD Symposium in November 2019.
+The awardees will present their thesis work at an award ceremony on 4 November 2020.

 A nomination will comprise the nominee’s CV, a description of the PhD research project, and one recommendation letter by the student’s supervisor (see below for details).